sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

 **Alternative 1: Document Range method**

 You can use the [Document Range](doc:document-range) method to extract the policy period.
 This method extracts multiple lines of text after an anchor.
-You'll need to configure some optional parameters, because the Document Range method by default discards anchor lines.
-In this case, since the date range is part of the anchor line (the line containing `"policy period"`):
+You need to configure some optional parameters, because the Document Range method by default discards anchor lines.
+Since the date range is part of the anchor line (the line containing `"policy period"`), you need to specify to:

-- Specify to *include* the anchor with `"includeAnchor": true`
+- include the anchor with `"includeAnchor": true`
-- Filter out unwanted text in the anchor (the words "Policy period") with a Word Filters parameter.
+- filter out unwanted text in the anchor (the words "Policy period") with a Word Filters parameter.

 Try it out by replacing your existing `policy_period` field with this example: